 Cambridge is an ancient university city, steeped in tradition and rich in heritage.
 Set on the River Cam, with many of the University Colleges backing onto gardens along the river, the City is renowned for its beautiful historic and contemporary architecture.

 This includes buildings designed by George Gillbert Scott, Sir Christopher Wren and Norman Foster, amongst many other famous names.
 Cambridge is within easy reach of all London’s international airports and less than an hour away from London by train.

-As a Cambridge Executive MBA participant, you will join one of the University Colleges and you can choose the extent to which you wish to participate in the social and recreational activities of your college.
-Former EMBA students have joined in the ancient traditions of Cambridge, including May Balls, and the annual Boat Race.
+As a Cambridge Executive MBA student, you will join one of the University Colleges and choose the extent to which you wish to participate in its social and recreational activities.
+Former EMBA participants have joined in the ancient traditions of Cambridge, including May Balls and the annual Boat Race.

 Cambridge is always a good place to relax and unwind.
-Whether your interests encompass art, entrepreneurship, Shakespeare, classical music, business and innovation, scientific discovery or sport, there are boundless opportunities in Cambridge.
+Whether your interests encompass:

 Connect and share ideas